alekskimeu/alekskimeu/README.md

 </ul>
 <br>

+> Looking to collaborate in React & Node projects.

  > Whatever you do, don't let inertia & complacency keep
  > you from pushing yourself a little bit every day.